-On this section of my site, a range of material about Walter Segal is slowly becoming available, basically my own writings but also other material and images, much of it researched in the lead up to the publication of Learning From Segal.
+On this section of my site, a range of texts about Walter Segal is slowly becoming available, much of which was researched three decades ago.
+(Scroll down for those available as downloadable pdf files.)

-This volume – whose back cover is seen here, was published 27 years ago and is very difficult to find (Amazon claims to be selling a copy for £126!).
+My first book on Segal, whose back cover is seen here, was published 29 years ago and is very difficult to find (Amazon claims to be selling a copy for £126!).
 Titled Learning from Segal: Walter Segal’s Work and Influence, it was published by Birkhaueser in Switzerland in an English-German edition (Von Segal Lernen: Later Segals Leben, Werk Und Wirkung).
-The dual-language meant text had to be cut, and today it is due for thorough overhaul and updating.
-There has been much optimistic discussion again since 2015 about its being regenerated, perhaps re-published via crowd funding.
-If you’re interested to be kept in touch with plans, please contact by email.

 Discourse on Method Introducing Segal’s system and philosophy in its social context